Akil Baddoo Player Props: Tigers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.49 team ERA that ranks 20th among all league pitching staffs.
+- The Pirates have the 20th-ranked team ERA across all MLB pitching staffs (4.45).

-- Pirates pitchers combine to allow 116 home runs (1.1 per game), the eighth-fewest in the league.
+- The Pirates give up the seventh-fewest home runs in baseball (116 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.